ibm-bluemix-mobile-services/bms-samples-hellotodo-advanced/README.md

 2. Choose your authentication type (this sample has been configured for Facebook authentication).
 3. Enter the required configuration settings (APP ID for Facebook authentication).

+### Configure the IBM Push Notifications service

+iOS:
+1. In the IBM Push Notifications Dashboard, go to the **Configuration** tab to configure your Push Notification Service.
+2. In the Apple Push Certificate section, select the Sandbox environment
+3. Upload a valid APNs enabled push certificate (.p12 file), then enter the password associated with the certificate.

+Android:

 ### Configure the front end in the helloTodoAdvanced sample